spitfire096/webapp-awsLiftShift/README.md

-## Project 3: Hosting and Running the Webapp Stack on AWS Cloud (Lift and Shift)
+## Hosting and Running the Webapp Stack on AWS Cloud (Lift and Shift)

 ## Overview
 This project focuses on hosting and running a web application stack on the AWS cloud by adopting a Lift and Shift approach.
 The goal is to migrate the existing infrastructure to AWS, leveraging its services to ensure scalability, flexibility, and cost-effectiveness while modernizing the stack.